-Would you like to live in a country where roads are excellent, where business and industry prosper, where new buildings are rising, where formal and natural sciences are responsibly taught, but… where there is no culture?
+Would you like to live in a country where roads are excellent, business and industry prosper, new buildings are rising, formal and natural sciences are responsibly taught, but… there is no culture?

-It is easy to imagine how empty, dismal, faceless and submissively ready for the coming and rooting of any alien culture it would be.
-Then strangers will gradually thrust their history, language, values and beauty criteria, and then their goals of life upon such a country.
-Lithuania experienced it before… The states, alien to Lithuania, repeatedly attempted at imposing their views and aspirations, and it was only thanks to vibrant culture that our country did not plunge into historic obscurity.
+It is easy to imagine how empty, dismal, faceless and submissively prepared for the coming and rooting of any alien culture it would be.
+Strangers will gradually thrust their history, language, values and beauty criteria, and then their goals of life upon such a country.
+Lithuania experienced it before… The states, alien to Lithuania, repeatedly attempted to impose their views and aspirations, and it was only thanks to vibrant culture that our country did not plunge into historic obscurity.

 The essence of culture is most expressly and intensely revealed by art, by all of its forms – painting, sculpture, literature, film, music, theatre, etc. Works of art give plenty of aesthetic, emotional, intellectual experiences, therefore are instrumental in the life of the state and are inseparable parts of our lives.